6 February, 2012

 Expatriation - Brief Comments on Personal Issues

-Expatriate Jobs - Major Family & Personal Issues
+Expatriate Careers - Major Family & Personal Issues

 Cultural Adjustments

-There are two cultural adjustments to consider – the first how you adjust to your new “host” country, and the second how you later adjust to returning to Australia.
-The latter is often very underestimated.
+There are two cultural adjustments to consider in any expatriate assignment; the first is how you and your family adjust to your new “host” country, and the second how you later adjust to returning to Australia.
+The latter is usually underestimated.

-Even working in a country within a similar Western-European environment, such as the UK and the US/Canada, usually requires some need to adapt a management style, and cultural sensitivity if you are to be successful.
-However, what is often forgotten is that your spouse, partner or children also face large cultural adjustments – in fact they may be more pronounced than those of an employee who often simply seems to “shift their desk”.
-The fact is that more expatriate assignments fail because of family issues than employment issues and, if you have a family, you need to consider their needs and level of adaptability very closely.
+Even working in a country within a similar Western-European environment, such as the UK or in the US and Canada, usually requires some need to adapt your management style, and some cultural sensitivity if you are to be successful.
+However, what is often forgotten is that your spouse, partner or children also face large cultural adjustments - in fact they may be more pronounced than those of an employee who may simply appear to “move their desk”.
+The fact is that more expatriate assignments fail because of family issues than employment issues and, if you have a family, you need to consider their needs and level of adaptability very carefully.

 Education, Health and Housing

-Relatively few countries offer health services that equivalent of Australia and this is not an area where you should “take a risk” – you should absolutely ensure that you have arranged comprehensive medical and hospital cover, including emergency repatriation if necessary.
+Relatively few countries offer health services the equivalent of Australia and this is not an area where you should “take a risk” - you should absolutely ensure that you have arranged comprehensive medical and hospital cover, including emergency repatriation if necessary.
 This is usually most effectively arranged through your employer on a Group coverage basis.
-If this not possible, please see the Exfin section on choosing health insurance or contact us directly.
+If this not possible, read our page on choosing health insurance or contact us directly.

-The issue of housing has become a little easier in some locations with the internet giving you access to local listings in many European and Asian countries – and some idea of local costs.
-Expatriates tend to congregate in certain areas however, because of schools, access to work or security and you should contact local expatriate associations, if possible, to learn the preferred areas.
-One universal rule that seems to apply is that agents will often show new expatriates the properties that don’t shift easily – so don’t be too anxious to shift out of the hotel.
+The issue of housing has become a little easier in some locations with the internet providing access to local listings in most North American, European and Asian countries - and some idea of local costs.
+Expatriates tend to congregate in certain areas however, because of schools and access to work or security, and you should contact local expatriate associations, if possible, to learn the preferred areas before arrival.
+One universal rule that seems to apply is that real estate agents will usually show new expatriates the properties that don’t shift easily - so don’t be too anxious to move out of the hotel.

-It will often be the case that the spouse of individual employment visa will not be permitted to work.
+It is sometimes the case that the spouse or partner of a working visa holder will not be permitted to work.
 Up until relatively recently the spouses of employees working in Australia on visas were not even permitted to do voluntary work.
-Sometimes this may be seen as a opportunity to “take a break” from work or perhaps start a family – and indeed it might be opportune.
-It often proves a point of friction however, and not one that necessarily improves with time.
-This needs to be thought through and discussed in detail.
+This may be seen as a opportunity to “take a break” from work or perhaps start a family - and indeed it might be opportune.
+However, it often proves a point of friction, and not one that necessarily improves with time.
+This needs to be thought through and discussed in detail by couples before any assignment is contemplated - and also whether international remote working is possible, viable and available.

 IMPORTANT: The material contained in this website and other associated communications is only intended as general, background information and must not be relied upon.
 No warranty is provided in relation to any material or to the services that may be contracted through exfin.com.
 It is recommended that individuals seek the advice of qualified professionals before taking any action.